dasch-swiss/dsp-tools/knora/README.md

 ) -> Dict
 ```

-- shortcode: Short code of the project.
+- shortcode: Shortcode of the project.

 #### get_complete_list()

-Get all the data (nodes) of a specific list
+Returns all nodes of a specific list.

 ```python
 get_complete_list(